 Yes, God uses failures!

-When your faith fails because life is too hard think back on all the hard times in the past where God moved in a powerful way and be strengthened!
+When your faith fails because life is too hard, think back on all the hard times in the past when God moved in a powerful way and be strengthened!

 I love this quote: